 Port Island and Bluff Head: Bluff Head (Wong Chuk Kok Tsui) has the oldest rocks in Hong Kong, formed by deposits at estuarine deltas about 400 million years ago.
 Port Island (Chek Chau) is best known for its red conglomerate, sandstone and siltstone resulted from the iron components that oxidized about 100 million years ago.

 Tung Ping Chau: Tung Ping Chau has the youngest rocks in Hong Kong which are only 65 million years old.
-The island displays a unique sedimentary rock landscape in Hong Kong with various abrasion landforms, such as Lung Lok Shui (literally meaning a dragon entering into the sea).
+The island displays various abrasion landforms, such as Lung Lok Shui (literally meaning a dragon entering into the sea).

 The nature conservation policy is to regulate, protect and manage natural resources that are important for the conservation of biological diversity of Hong Kong in a sustainable manner, taking into account social and economic considerations, for the benefit and enjoyment of the present and future generations of the community.
 The first city-level Biodiversity Strategy and Action Plan for Hong Kong was published in December 2016, to step up conservation efforts and support sustainable development.

 The proportion of land area put under the protected area system in Hong Kong compares favourably with other cities/places at similar stage of economic development.
-Moreover, despite its small size and rapid development over the years, Hong Kong still enjoys a rich biological diversity.
-The AFCD, through its territory-wide survey programme, identifies and monitors the important components of biological diversity in Hong Kong.
-The AFCD also publishes field guides on various animals and plants of Hong Kong and maintains the Hong Kong Biodiversity Online (www.hkbiodiversity.net) and Hong Kong Live Eco-map (www.hkecomap.net) to introduce Hong Kong’s biological diversity to the community.
+Moreover, despite its small size and rapid development over the years, Hong Kong still enjoys a rich biodiversity.
+The AFCD, through its territory-wide survey programme, identifies and monitors the important components of biodiversity in Hong Kong.
+The AFCD also publishes field guides and maintains the Hong Kong Biodiversity Online (www.hkbiodiversity.net) and Hong Kong Live Eco-map (www.hkecomap.net) to introduce Hong Kong’s biodiversity to the community.

 Habitat Protection: About 40 per cent of land in Hong Kong has been designated as country parks and special areas which provide statutory protection for the habitats of diverse flora and fauna.
 In addition, 67 Sites of Special Scientific Interest (SSSIs) have been listed to recognise the scientific importance of these sites and to ensure that due consideration to conservation is given when developments in or near these sites are proposed.
 For example, Ma On Shan and Sha Lo Tung have been listed as SSSIs in recognition of the presence of the diverse populations of azaleas and dragonflies in Hong Kong respectively.